Kommst du nun, Jesu, vom Himmel herunter

 The arrangement follows the original alto aria practically to the letter, with the high-flying violin solo in the right hand.
 When transposed to the organ, the solo loses something of its bravura, which suits the ‘new’ chorale well.
 Unlike the cantata, which speaks of comfort and protection, it urgently begs for salvation through the coming of Christ.
 There is doubt about how to play the other parts.
 Either the chorale goes to the left hand and the continuo to the pedal, or the other way around with the chorale played by the feet.
 If the player opts for the latter, as organist Bart Jacobs does here, then it is the only ornamented cantus firmus within Bach’s known oeuvre.

 Schübler Chorales, BWV 645-650

 They may have a number and an epithet, but that does not necessarily mean that Bach wrote the six enchanting Schübler Chorales himself.
 Five of them are arrangements of known cantata movements – and the sixth may well be an arrangement too, from a lost work.
-Whereas some people do not doubt the hand of the master and identify a well-considered construction in it, other specialists see a big gap between Bach’s own refined transcriptions and these works that have often been transferred rather literally to the organ.
+Whereas some people, as organist Wolfgang Zerer, do not doubt the hand of the master and identify a well-considered construction in it, other specialists see a big gap between Bach’s own refined transcriptions and these works that have often been transferred rather literally to the organ.
 Did the master give this task to his son Wilhelm Friedemann, for example?
 Did he want to give opportunities to players of more popular music in Clavier-Übung III, as well as to the most virtuoso organists?
 Were these hits also bestsellers when arranged?
 Although we do not know the answers, it is a fact that Bach himself owned a copy of Schübler’s publication, which is very interesting for its abundance of improvements and changes by a composer in the latter years of his life.

 - organ works